Rates & Payments

 For more information call our Rates team on 1300 BCOAST (226 278).

-General rates are calculated by multiplying the valuation of the property by the rate in the dollar applicable to your property.
+General rates are calculated by multiplying the valuation of your property by the rate in the dollar that applies to your property.

-Details of your properties valuation are displayed on your rate notice.
+Details of your property's valuation are displayed on your rate notice.

 If you are unable to pay your Council rates and charges by the due date, you can apply to have a suitable payment arrangement put in place.

 For more information, please contact the Revenue Services team on 1300 226 278.

 From 1 July 2019, Council will be charging for a rate notice reprint.

 The cost will be $10.00 for the current years rate notice and $15.00 for any previous years rate notices.

 In order to avoid these fees, we encourage all ratepayers to sign up for eNotices where you will be able to view the current rate notice and notices dating back to the 2015/2016 financial year.
 (Please note - this is as long as the name on the account has not changed during this time.)

 It is the ratepayer’s responsibility to notify us in writing of any change to a postal address or name on your account.